-Zoigl beer from the Kommun-Brauhaus Falkenberg
+Zoigl from the community brewhouse Falkenberg

 A fortified castle rises above Falkenberg.
 But the landmark in the Upper Palatinate village is not its only attraction.
 Several times a year, black smoke rises above the old brewery.
 The classic brewing process is not only a regional cultural asset, but is also officially one of the necessary activities of daily life in pandemic times and may take place under certain conditions.